• Skip to primary navigation

 • Another tip is to use a silicone loaf pan or line the pan with parchment paper to avoid using any sprays or oils.

-• When the bread is thoroughly cooked, check to make sure it's done by placing a knife into eh middle of the loaf pan.
+• When the bread is thoroughly cooked, check to make sure it's done by placing a knife in the middle of the loaf pan.

 • If it's done, the knife comes out clean.
 Pop it back into the oven if some batter appears on the blade.

-lemon blueberry bread on the counter next to a bowl of lemons
+Cooked bread on the counter with a bowl of lemons.

 📖 Recipe